UK Emissions Trading Scheme: Regulating cross-boundary CCS pipelines

 Key facts

-- •Two main options: single designated regulator or joint regulatory functions
+- •Two options: single onshore regulator throughout, or OPRED takes offshore responsibility

 Timeline